gitextensions/GitExtensionsDoc/source/settings.rst

   For more information see the README in the themes folder or `GitHub <https://github.com/gitextensions/gitextensions/blob/master/GitUI/Themes/README.md>`_.

+  Note that the Git Extensions support for themes is quite limited since version 4.0 due to restrictions in .NET.

   .. settingbutton:: Open Theme folder

     Open the folder with the themes in Windows Explorer.